21 best computer science books for beginners

 - Has basic, intermediate, and advanced Python content; you pick how far to go!

-- Introduces the reader to every application of Python: web applications, games, data manipulation, and more!
+- It’s one of the best computer science books for beginners because it Introduces the reader to every application of Python: web applications, games, data manipulation, and more!

 - The book is rather verbose.